 Don’t forget to wash their beds as well, too often people concentrate on the animal and not on its habitat.
 We would suggest a weekly deep clean of all bedding and comforts to remove any excess pollen.

-This entry was posted in Vets Corner on June 29th, 2016 by admin
+This entry was posted in Dogs on June 29th, 2016 by admin

 Meet Badger and Melanie, our Pets of the Month for June!
 These adorable Guinea Pigs belong to our Omlet Graphic Designer, Jen.